rinzexe/bits-and-wits/README.md

-A simple website visualizing how 32-bit floating point number operations work on a bit level.
+A simple website visualizing how 32-bit floating point numbers on a bit level.